azonictechnophile/Nextcloud_CoreOS/README.md

 ## Configuration

 Now you can configure the whole thing by editing the file `inventory` and some other files.
-Be sure to put the nextcloud server ip address at the top of the install file.
+Be sure to put the nextcloud server ip address at the top of the inventory file.

 ### Preliminary variables